-3.8 During the Phase 2 merger review process, CCCS may call for a "state of play meeting" ("SOPM") with the applicant to provide an update of CCCS's review and its assessment of the competition concerns identified, including those identified in Phase 1.
-CCCS's competition concerns will also be formally set out in an issues letter ("Phase 2 Issues Letter"), which may be sent separately from an SOPM.
+3.8 During the Phase 2 merger review process, CCCS may call for a "state of play meeting" with the applicant to provide an update of CCCS's review and its assessment of the competition concerns identified, including those identified in Phase 1.
+CCCS's competition concerns will also be formally set out in an issues letter ("Phase 2 Issues Letter"), which may be sent separately from a state of play meeting.
 A deadline for the applicant to respond will be set out in the Phase 2 Issues Letter.
-If the applicant submits a commitments proposal by the deadline stipulated in the Phase 2 Issues Letter and it is accepted in-principle by CCCS for market testing, CCCS will generally not extend the 120-working day review period for the purpose of assessing the commitments proposal.
+If the applicant submits a commitments proposal by the deadline stipulated in the Phase 2 Issues Letter and it is accepted in-principle by CCCS for market testing, CCCS will generally not extend the 120-working day review period for the purpose of evaluating the commitments proposal.

-- 3.9 As part of CCCS's assessment, the commitments proposal will be subject to market testing.
+- 3.9 As part of CCCS's review, the commitments proposal will be subject to market testing (unless exceptional circumstances exist).
 CCCS will generally accept a commitments proposal where only minor refinements are necessary to address any concerns raised during the market testing.
-If feedback received during market testing strongly indicates that the commitments proposal will not be able to address the competition concerns identified by CCCS, CCCS will proceed to issue its Statement of Decision (Provisional) ("SDP"). - 3.10 If the applicant submits a commitments proposal after the deadline stipulated in the Phase 2 Issues Letter, CCCS will only assess the proposal if there is sufficient time to do so before it issues its SDP.
-CCCS will not extend the 120-working day review period to make its final decision on the merger for the purposes of assessing commitments submitted after the stipulated deadline save in exceptional circumstances.
-After the issuance of the SDP, the applicant may re-submit the commitments proposal or submit a fresh proposal together with any written representations to the SDP.
-Should a commitments proposal be submitted after an SDP has been issued, CCCS will "stop the clock" upon receipt of the proposal to allow it to assess and market test (if accepted inprinciple) the proposed commitments.
-The commitment assessment process concludes only when CCCS decides whether to accept or reject the commitments proposal.
-CCCS will inform the applicant should it reject the proposal and "resume the clock".
+If feedback received during market testing strongly indicates that the commitments proposal will not be able to address the competition concerns identified by CCCS, CCCS will proceed to issue its Statement of Decision (Provisional). - 3.10 If the applicant submits a commitments proposal after the deadline stipulated in the Phase 2 Issues Letter, CCCS will only evaluate the proposal if there is sufficient time to do so before it issues its Statement of Decision (Provisional).
+CCCS will not extend the 120-working day review period to make its final decision on the merger for the purposes of evaluating commitments submitted after the stipulated deadline save in exceptional circumstances.
+After the issuance of the Statement of Decision (Provisional), the applicant may resubmit the commitments proposal or submit a fresh proposal together with any written representations to the Statement of Decision (Provisional).
+Should a commitments proposal be submitted after a Statement of Decision (Provisional) has been issued, CCCS will "stop the clock" upon receipt of the proposal to allow it to assess the proposed commitments.
+CCCS will "resume the clock" if it rejects the proposal at any point in time.